Oracle Teacher: Leveraging Target Information for Better Knowledge Distillation of CTC Models: Oracle Teacher

 \subsubsection{SourceNet}

 The SourceNet converts the source input $x$ into high-level representations $h^{S}$.
 Since $h^{S}$ serves as query for the decoder, the length of the decoder output has the same length as $h^{S}$.
 The architecture of the SourceNet depends on the task we are interested in.
 When the main task is ASR. the SourceNet corresponds to an acoustic model part of the conventional ASR model.
-In our experiments, we apply CTC-based Jasper \cite{jasper:scheme} architecture as the SourceNet, and consequently $|h^{S}|\geq|y|$.
+In our experiments, we apply CTC-based architecture as the SourceNet, and consequently $|h^{S}|\geq|y|$.
+The Oracle Teacher has the SourceNet with 8 convolutional layers.
 In the case of the STR task, we adopt the architecture of the CRNN \cite{crnn:scheme} for the SourceNet.